Beware Of These Energy Thieves

 Your mind has the power and ability to cure any disease in the body.
 However, many people unknowingly use the mind to create illness.
 Because the mind plays a dominant role in health and disease, emotions such as fear, worry, tension, frustration, hate, aggression, and other negative emotions can render us more susceptible to illness.

 At least sixty percent of all illness involves a psychosomatic (mental/emotional) contributing factor.
 The most debilitating emotion for most patients is fear.
-We are afraid of poverty, criticism, and ill health.
-We fear old age; we fear death; and most important, we fear the “big four” diseases: diabetes, heart disease, Alzheimer’s, and cancer.
+We are afraid of poverty, criticism, and ill-health.
+We fear old age; we fear death; and most importantly, we fear the “big four” diseases: diabetes, heart disease, Alzheimer’s, and cancer.
 Negative, fearful thinking creates disharmony in the body, literally acting like harmful frequencies.
 So eliminating fear is crucial for us to be able to move out of the survival mode and into the growth mode required for vibrant health.

 Replacing fear-based thoughts with positive thoughts of love, gratitude and joy is one of the most effective ways that you can proactively start to take better control over your health.
 Such thoughts are to your body like sunlight is to plants and produce healing frequencies that resonate with every cell in your body.
 In closing, remember this: Thoughts that make you happy make you well!